aksenovaa/documentation/Concepts/ProviderExtensions.md

 The only thing you must be careful of, is not to use the reserved `Content`, `Page`, `CoreContent` or `Backend` controller names if (and only if) you intend to use either of those features - from `fluidcontent`, `fluidpages`, `fluidcontent_core`, and `fluidbackend` respectively.
-If you don't use a particular feature you can of course grab the reserved controller name for your controller - but it is recommended to avoid these names if you are not sure if you may be using other Fluid Powered TYPO3 features later on in your Provider Extension.
+If you don't use a particular feature you can of course grab the reserved controller name for your controller - but it is recommended to avoid these names if you are not sure if you may be using other TYPO3 на базе Fluid features later on in your Provider Extension.